 The liturgy of our service is carefully choreographed after the pattern of ancient temple worship.
 While some services get us to the gospel, a temple informed worship service not only invites us to hear about God and the good news, but to actually partake of God and to do the gospel.
 The movements in worship (as described below) are based upon the foundation of the apostles with Christ as the cornerstone and illustrated in Revelation 4-5.
 In our worship, we anticipate that God in Christ by the Holy Spirit will actually show up in this particular place with us as a particular people.

-The style of our services is reflected in their musical diversity and degree of formality.
-While each service is biblically based and theologically rich, following the same liturgy, they are equally distinct in their experience of grace-centered worship.
-We believe that the gospel is a message of all-transforming grace and we enact that every week through each service's unique style of praise, confession, preaching, and sacraments.
+The style of our services is musically-blended and each is biblically based and theologically rich, following the same liturgy, as an experience of grace-centered worship.
+We believe that the gospel is a message of all-transforming grace and we enact that every week through the following movements of worship to include praise, confession, preaching, and sacraments.

-God’s desire for us is illustrated in Movement One by His taking the initiative to invite us into His presence by the call to worship.
-In His presence, we rediscover the holy otherness of God in His glory revealed through creation and salvation.
+God’s desire initiates an invitation into His presence.
+Through worship, we rediscover the holy otherness of God in His glory revealed through creation and salvation.

 Entering God’s presence naturally leads us to face our sin, yet in Christ we do so both mournfully and courageously, with the knowledge that his abundant mercy awaits.
 God makes it safe to be honest, real, and transparent about our moral failures and brokenness because we have nothing to prove or hide in Christ.

 The preaching of the Word of God is the Word of God, wherein it becomes the very Word of God proclaimed and received by the illumination of the Holy Spirit to believers.
 This is not a lecture based on a dead letter, or a self-help talk, but an encounter with the living God in the flesh of His people.